Jerudong Park Amphitheatre

 The Jerudong Park Amphitheater is an amphitheater at Jerudong Park in Bandar Seri Begawan, Brunei.
 The amphitheater was built for a free Michael Jackson concert for the Sultan Hassanal Bolkiah's fiftieth birthday in 1996.
 The theater is located in Jerudong Park's Garden, designed with only a roof and its capacity is over 60,000.
-The stage is removable and can be replaced with an other stage.
+The stage is removable and can be replaced with another stage.

 When Michael Jackson performed at the theater, he replaced the built-in stage with his own stage, from the Dangerous World Tour.
 When he returned for the HIStory World Tour, Jackson used the stage for the tour minus the cherry picker and a statue of Jackson.
 Whitney Houston and Janet Jackson, however, used the built-in stage.
 The theater is now used for wedding receptions, fundraiser events, and concerts.